Why is it a compressor will not build pressure? Does the following describe what’s happening, or rather, what’s not happening, on your compressor?

 The air compressor reed or flapper valves (also known as the intake and pressure valves, or suction & discharge valves) are a common cause of why an air compressor will not build pressure.

 If the compressor valves or gaskets are what the pump problem is, then it will be necessary to disassemble the pump to repair that problem.
+The issue is in determining whether it is the valves that is the problem.

 Get some help with a compressor that will not build pressure!